 He felt this overbearing weight in his lungs.
 Perhaps it was the residues of the stench, of dead rats mixed with the smell of cold rusts.
 He was flying back to Manila before sunrise.

 “You did really well.
 You should take that with you, always”.
 She consoles.

 “But the weird thing is, and you must forgive me for saying… I think I have only known you now after all these years.
 I can’t really put a finger on it, but it was as if you were someone else.”

 “The meeting of parallels” He retorted.

 “Tell me more about it, when we’re done here.”

 “That’s for sure.”

-Back at the apartment he sat at the corner by the telephone rack.
-And he looked round the room filled with words and labels from household appliance brands he rarely uses, stacks of western shoe-boxes, construction company calendars, double-ply toilet paper, a notepad and a courtesy pen from a hotel.
+Back at the apartment, he sat at the corner by the telephone rack.
+And he looked around the room filled with words and labels from household appliance brands he rarely uses, stacks of western shoe-boxes, construction company calendars, double-ply toilet paper, a notepad and a courtesy pen from a hotel.